Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 The most common method for analyzing pH in North America is a 1:1 soil/water suspension [@Miller2010SSSAJ].
-Adopting ISO 10390:2005 as a standard with its specification of pH measured in a 1:5 suspension of soil in water will require US values to be converted from 1:1 soil/water to 1:5 soil/water equivalent values.
+Adopting ISO 10390:2005 as a standard with its specification of pH measured in a 1:5 suspension of soil in water requires US values to be converted from 1:1 soil/water to 1:5 soil/water equivalent values.

 <div class="figure" style="text-align: center">